EnguangShi/Laughing-Void/src/content/blog/r27-using-refs-in-react.md

 ---
 author: Eng
 pubDatetime: 2024-11-11T05:54:34Z
-modDatetime:
+modDatetime: 2024-11-11T23:45:04Z
 title: "[React] 27.
 Using Refs in React"
 featured: false
 draft: false
 tags:
   - React
-description: "How and when to use Refs in React components, with a focus on simplifying code for reading values."
+description: "How and when to use Refs in React components, with a focus on simplifying code for reading values and handling input resets."
 ---

 This section explains how to use Refs in React, highlighting when they are useful, their advantages, and how to simplify component code by using them.
+Additionally, it covers how to reset input fields with Refs and considerations around React's declarative principles.

 ## 目录